SSL.com Certificate Authority Roots

 If you have installed your new certificate but are experiencing trust errors, then please be sure that the proper supporting certificates have been installed on the server.
 These are different files than were previously used for your SSL.com certificates.
 You can follow these handy steps to get the files added and any warning messages removed.

-First, download the required supporting files.
-After download, expand the compressed file and review the contents.
+From CA Root Certificates Download, download the hierarchy depending your issued certificate, expand the compressed file and review the contents.

-Locate the ‘SSL_COM_ROOT_CERTIFICATION_AUTHORITY_RSA’ certificate file and install it onto your server(s).
+Locate the Root CA Certificate and install it onto your server(s).
 This certificate should be imported into the Trusted Root certificate store, or the trustpoint/keystore that you are using for your certificate installation.

 Please let us know if you have any problems adding the intermediate certificates.
 We’re always ready to assist our customers.